 - John D. Fowler, Mountaineers in Gray (University of Tennessee Press, 2004)

 - John D. Fowler et al., Breaking the Heartland: The Civil War in Georgia (Mercer University Press, 2011)

-- Victoria E. Ott, Confederate Daughters: Coming of Age During the Civil War (Southern Illinois University Press, 2008)
+- John Kvach, De Bow’s Review: the Antebellum Vision of a New South (University Press of Kentucky, 2013) Victoria E. Ott, Confederate Daughters: Coming of Age During the Civil War (Southern Illinois University Press, 2008)